bengr-digital/package.js-utils/README.md

 ### install package

 First you need folder with npm.
-For this run `npm init` in cmd.
+For this run `npm init` in cmd.<br>
 Then install our dependenci with `npm install @bengr.digital/js-utils`.

 After install you can use it.
 Just import